tronprotocol/documentation/how_to_vote_EN.md

-# Running a Delegate
+# Vote for Delegate

-## The following steps serve as an introduction on how to become a delegate through our TRON blockchain explorer.
+## The following steps serve as an introduction on how to vote for delegate through our TRON blockchain explorer.

 ### Steps